 We’ll then show them how best to prepare for this interview format should it happen again in the real world.

-The sofa interview: You’ve probably seen these interviews on breakfast television programmes and they can often appear quite relaxed.
+You’ve probably seen these media interviews on breakfast television programmes, and they can often appear quite relaxed.

-And that is one of the biggest traps with this type format – spokespeople are lead into a false sense of security on the comfy sofa and then start to flounder when they are hit by a difficult question they weren’t anticipating.
+And that is one of the biggest traps with this format – spokespeople are led into a false sense of security on the comfy sofa and then start to flounder when they are hit by a difficult question they weren’t anticipating.

-Body language is also important here.
+Body language is also crucial here.
 It can be easy to sink into an over-relaxed pose, removing the energy and dynamism needed to get a message across successfully.

-Outdoor broadcast interviews: This is another very common interview type.
+This is another one of the common interview formats.

-You can probably recall footage of construction firm CEOs being interviewed on building sites or perhaps highways officials facing questions with a busy motorway behind them.
+You can probably recall footage of construction firm CEOs being interviewed on building sites or highway officials facing questions with a busy motorway behind them.

-While being interviewed away from the studio in a more natural environment can be relaxing, this is also a format which is riddled with distractions.
+While being interviewed away from the studio in a more natural environment can be relaxing, this is also a format riddled with distractions.

-Cars beeping horns, nosey passers-by and even freak gusts of wind can all knock spokespeople off their stride and prevent them from successfully delivering the message they had wanted to get across.
+Cars beeping horns, nosey passers-by and even freak gusts of wind can knock spokespeople off their stride and prevent them from successfully delivering the message they wanted to get across.

-The outdoor broadcast interview can also take the form of a down-the-line interview with the questions coming from the studio rather than a journalist at the location.
+The outdoor broadcast interview can also take the form of a down-the-line interview, with questions coming from the studio rather than a journalist at the location.

-The Skype interview: This format became somewhat infamous when an interview on the BBC News with Professor Robert Kelly was hilariously interrupted by his children.
+This format became somewhat infamous when an interview on BBC News with Professor Robert Kelly was hilariously interrupted by his children.

-Similar to down-the-line interviews, Skype or FaceTime interviews enable news channels and radio stations to quickly, and cheaply, carry out interviews with spokespeople across the world.
+Similar to down-the-line interviews, these media interviews enable news channels and radio stations to quickly and cheaply interview spokespeople across the world.
 And in terms of sound quality, it is only beaten by being in the studio and ISDN.

 Consequently, it is a format which is becoming increasingly popular.

-But, while carrying out an interview from the comfort of your own home or office may sound more relaxed, there are still many pitfalls for spokespeople.
+But, while interviewing from the comfort of your home or office may sound more relaxed, there are still many pitfalls for spokespeople.

-This may be used to tease a longer interview later in the news programme or may be needed in case your story slips down the news running order and there is only time for a short clip.
+It may be used to tease a longer interview later in the news programme or might be needed in case your story slips down the news running order, and there is only time for a short clip.

-This format presents a great opportunity for spokespeople to get their message across clearly and concisely – but this also presents a real challenge with sound bites rarely lasting longer than 15 seconds and sometimes being as short as just six seconds.
+This format presents an opportunity for spokespeople to get their message across clearly and concisely – but this also presents a real challenge, with sound bites rarely lasting longer than 15 seconds and sometimes being as short as six seconds.